CyVerse-learning-materials/learning-materials-home/docs/faq.md

     You can easily relaunch the same analysis with different settings:

-    In the Analyses window, click the app name in the App column for the analysis to rerun.
+    In the Analyses window, click the app name in the App column for the analysis you want to rerun.
 This opens up an app window for that app, which is already configured with the inputs and settings you used for the previous analysis run.
 Change settings or inputs as needed.
     Click **Launch Analysis** to launch the new analysis.